openupthecloud/open-cloud-dev-box/README.md

 ## What?

-Open Cloud Dev Box is a project
+Open Cloud Dev Box is a project that makes learning cloud easier.
+By having a preconfigured, isolated development environment, you're safe to explore, play and learn the cloud without worrying about breaking your machine.
+Configured with all the tools you'd need, everything from Terraform

 ## Motivations